 Figure 6.
-[AQ21] Christina [AQ22] Dewi Andriyani, a Successful Candidate for the [AQ23] Gerindra party (Greater Indonesia Movement Party).
+Christina Dewi Andriyani, a successful candidate for the Gerindra Party.

 Apart from wanting to be identified as a Muslim, Christina also wanted to be known as a candidate who was a hard worker, able to serve her constituents, was agile, and young.
 She chose a style of hijab to reflect this character.
-A light brown hijab was paired with a white top, in accord with the colour of clothes often worn by the presidential candidate from her party, Prabowo Subianto, allowing her to be identified with her party.
+A light brown hijab was paired with a white top, in accord with the colour of clothes often worn by the presidential candidate from her party, Prabowo Subianto, allowing her to be identified with her party.(Figure 6)